 Safety is always the highest priority at any site.
 If for any reason the procedures discussed in this or other MDA guidance documents cannot be implemented safely, MDA staff will consider proposed alternative procedures.

 MDA staff prefer to review all investigation and cleanup activities at golf courses prior to their implementation.
-The MDA strongly recommends that owners and developers and other interested parties enter the MDA's Agricultural Voluntary Investigation and Cleanup (AgVIC) program for MDA staff review, guidance, and verification of appropriate steps taken to address potential contamination.
+The MDA strongly recommends that owners, developers and other interested parties enter the MDA Agricultural Voluntary Investigation and Cleanup (AgVIC) Program for MDA staff review, guidance, and verification of appropriate steps taken to address potential contamination.